 The Innovative Solution

 Pulling the canvas and clay vertically through idler rollers removes the detrimental effects of gravity from the process resulting in a more evenly formed slab.
-Total forming pressures are evenly distributed and minimized.
+Total forming pressures are evenly distributed.
 Saving space is just a bonus.

 To end up with a perfectly flat slab, just roll an auxiliary canvas down along with the clay.
 Your slab is gently adhered to the transport canvas in the forming process which can now be carried away totally flat and untouched.